 3. Synthetic down can be more affordable

 Down jackets can cost upwards of several hundred dollars while basic synthetic down jackets tend to be more affordable.
-Of course, some synthetic insulating down jackets like the Patagonia Micro Puff are still quite pricey, but they’re also as high-performing (if not more) than their down counterparts.
+Of course, some synthetic insulating down jackets are still quite pricey, but they’re also as high-performing (if not more) than their down counterparts.

 4. Synthetic down doesn’t aggravate allergies